 - Aerosol string.
 The chemicals in these products can cause eye irritation and a type of pink eye called chemical conjunctivitis.
 When used at close range, aerosol string can also cause a corneal abrasion that could lead to a serious eye infection.

 - Laser pointers and bright flashlights.
 Though technically not toys, many children love to play “laser tag” or “flashlight tag.”
-Portable laser pointers, like those used for business presentations, should never be used by children.
-The light intensity of these devices is enough to cause permanent vision loss.
+Portable laser pointers, like those used for business presentations, are recommended to never be used by children.
+The light intensity of these devices could cause permanent vision loss.
 Even high-powered LED flashlights can be dangerous, because they can cause temporary blindness.
-This puts children at risk of a fall or other accident.
+This could put children at risk of a fall or other accident.

 How to choose eye-friendly toys

 It’s usually best to shop for children’s toys in a store rather than online.
-This helps you see the toy’s features up close to help you decide if it’s safe enough for a young child.
+This can help you see the toy’s features up close to help you decide if it’s safe enough for a young child.

 Toy packaging usually includes a recommended age range of children for whom the toy was designed.
 But keep in mind that these are general guidelines only.
 A toy that may be appropriate for one child may not be safe for another child of the same age.
 (It depends on their level of maturity and personality.)